Fructose: structure, food sources, metabolism & health impact

 Fructose absorption occurs in the distal part of the duodenum and in the jejunum, and is mainly mediated by GLUT5, an insulin-independent transporter.[17]

-Among the seven members of the GLUT family able to transport the monosaccharide, GLUT5 is the sole specific for it, for which it has a high affinity, with a Km of about 6 mM, whereas it is unable to transport glucose and galactose.[10]
-It is mainly found in the small intestine, like GLUT2, but also in the kidney, adipose tissue, brain, sperm, and skeletal muscle.[15]
+Among the seven members of the GLUT family that can transport this monosaccharide, GLUT5 is the only one specific for it, for which it has a high affinity, with a high affinity (Km ~6 mM), while it cannot transport glucose or galactose.[18]
+It is mainly found in the small intestine, like GLUT2, but also in the kidney, adipose tissue, brain, sperm, and skeletal muscle.[19]

 In the intestine, fructose is absorbed at a slower rate than glucose.[15]
-This could partly due to the low activity of GLUT5 and GLUT2 towards it and to the differences in the absorption process, as its absorption is carried out by passive transport.
+This could be partly due to the low activity of GLUT5 and GLUT2 for fructose, and to differences in the absorption process, as it is absorbed via passive transport.[19]

-Intestinal absorption rate of fructose increases in case of with its chronic intake, due to the rapid up-regulation of the gene coding for GLUT5.
+The intestinal absorption rate of fructose increases with chronic intake, due to the rapid up-regulation of the GLUT5 gene.[20]

 GLUT2